KMArtwork/CSS-Notes/README.md

 }
 ```

-Note that there **is no way** to set shrink and basis using 2 values.
+**Note that there *is no way* to set shrink and basis using 2 values.**

 ## flex-wrap

-Sometimes, we donâ€™t want our content to shrink to fit its container.
+Sometimes, we don't want our content to shrink to fit its container.
 Instead, we might want flex items to move to the next line when necessary.
 This can be declared with the `flex-wrap` property.
 The `flex-wrap` property can accept three values:

-1. `wrap` â€” child elements of a flex container that donâ€™t fit into a row will move down to the next line
+- `wrap` child elements of a flex container that don't fit into a row will move down to the next line

-2. `wrap-reverse` â€” the same functionality as `wrap`, but the order of rows within a flex container is reversed (for example, in a 2-row flexbox, the first row from a `wrap` container will become the second in `wrap-reverse` and the second row from the wrap container will become the first in `wrap-reverse`)
+- `wrap-reverse` has the same functionality as `wrap`, but the order of rows within a flex container is reversed (for example, in a 2-row flexbox, the first row from a `wrap` container will become the second in `wrap-reverse` and the second row from the wrap container will become the first in `wrap-reverse`)

-3. `nowrap` â€” prevents items from wrapping; this is the default value and is only necessary to override a wrap value set by a different CSS rule.
+- `nowrap` prevents items from wrapping; this is the default value and is only necessary to override a wrap value set by a different CSS rule.

 ```
 <div class='container'>